Ranked: the 63 GREATEST chocolate bars of all time

 yackers1/Shutterstock

-Bournville – named after the model village in Birmingham, England, built for Cadbury workers – has been a vital part of the Cadbury brand since the early 1900s.
-Known for its dark flavour, the first product to enter the UK market was Bournville Cocoa powder in 1906, quickly followed by the now-renowned Bournville Chocolate bar, in 1908.
-Today, this bar is typically used in baking, and makes for a great accompaniment to coffee.
+Bournville – named after the model village in Birmingham, England that was built for Cadbury workers – has been a vital part of the Cadbury brand since the early 1900s.
+Known for its dark flavour, the first product to enter the UK market was Bournville Cocoa powder in 1906, quickly followed by the now-renowned Bournville Dark Chocolate bar in 1908.
+Today, this bar is typically used in baking and makes a great after-dinner treat.

 <p>page frederique/Shutterstock</p>